Code-Institute-Submissions/HLuke93-ms2/README.md

 <br>
 <br>
 The user starts be selecting one of the 3 options (Rock, Paper or Scissors).<br>
-Once the user selection is made, the javascript code generates a random  option for the computer choice , compares the user and computer choice , and incremenets the score by 1 , depending on the winner.<br>
+Once the user selection is made, the JavaScript code generates a random  option for the computer choice , compares the user and computer choice , and increments the score by 1 , depending on the winner.<br>
 A message appears under the buttons after each score which clearly states the user choice and computer choice , and a result messages <br>

  ![User Win](./read-me/usercorrectchoicescreemREADME.png) ![Computer Win](./read-me/compcorrectchoicescreenREADME.png) ![Draw](./read-me/drawselectionREADME.PNG)

-* Once the user or computer reachs a score of 5 , the game is over , a winning or loosing message is displayed onscreen, and there is an option to play again by selecting the play again button <br>
+* Once the user or computer reaches a score of 5 , the game is over , a winning or loosing message is displayed onscreen, and there is an option to play again by selecting the play again button <br>

 ![Play again win](./read-me/playagainREADME.png) ![Play again lose](./read-me/playagainloseREADME.png)

 # Testing
 <br>